Miki & Yi Jie RSVP

 We listed a few hotels nearby, with booking links and directions.

-See hotels →
+See section →

 What are the best things to do in Beijing?

-We picked a few favorites (with photos and maps) if you’re staying longer.
+We picked a few favorites with photos and maps if you’re staying longer.

-See things to do →
+See section →

 Do I need a visa, and which airport should I fly into?

 Visa rules depend on passport and can change—please check official sources before booking.
+For flights, both Beijing Capital (PEK) and Beijing Daxing (PKX) are fine—choose whichever works best for your route.

 Found a bug on this site?